ahebib/Pokemon-Journeys/README.md

 # Pokemon-Journeys
-Use the pokédex to build your own collections of Pokémon.
+Use the Pokédex to build your own collections of Pokémon.
+Pokémon data got from https://pokeapi.co/ through the RESTful Pokémon API.